-To meet the most critical gaps of each at-risk country, International Medical Corps will 1) determine the highest risk factors to contracting the disease based on the specific context; 2) deliver infection prevention and control (IPC) training modified to that local context; 3) target health facility staff as training recipients, helping to keep health workers safe and health facilities operational; and 4) incorporate a “training of trainers” approach that will equip select health workers to train others, exponentially increasing the number of people equipped to respond to the outbreak.
+To meet the most critical gaps of each at-risk country, International Medical Corps is 1) determining the highest risk factors to contracting the disease based on the specific context; 2) delivering infection prevention and control (IPC) training modified to that local context; 3) targeting health facility staff as training recipients, helping to keep health workers safe and health facilities operational; and 4) incorporating a “training of trainers” approach that will equip select health workers to train others, exponentially increasing the number of people equipped to respond to the outbreak.

 Prepositioning and Deploying Medicines and Supplies

 With a global shortage of personal protective equipment—specifically N95 masks—this support is critical, as the costs of these supplies are rising exponentially.
-Before the outbreak, one N95 mask cost approximately $0.50.
-Today, one mask is as much as $22.00.
 The shortage and rising costs of supplies are not only affecting the coronavirus response, but are also limiting the availability of supplies to fight other diseases, such as Ebola in the DRC.
 Moreover, there is a rising concern for the supply of medications, as some countries implement restrictions on exports of pharmaceuticals.

-International Medical Corps will leverage its longstanding collaboration with FedEx and its global supply-chain network to procure and deploy the medicines, medical supplies and equipment that health facilities and frontline health workers need.
-Supplies will include face masks, gloves, goggles and gowns—critical as personal protective equipment (PPE) for health workers—among other items.
+International Medical Corps is leveraging its longstanding collaboration with FedEx and its global supply-chain network to procure and deploy the medicines, medical supplies and equipment that health facilities and frontline health workers need.
+Supplies include face masks, gloves, goggles and gowns—critical as personal protective equipment (PPE) for health workers—among other items.

 Deployment of Screening and Triage Stations, and Case Management

-When the situation demands, International Medical Corps will directly support the implementation of IPC measures in at-risk health facilities and refugee camps throughout the 30 countries where we work.
-Building on the screening and referral unit (SRU) model developed in the 2014-2015 Ebola outbreak—a model called “near perfect” by the CDC—International Medical Corps’ Emergency Response Team will deploy Coronavirus Advanced Medical Posts (CAMPs).
-These screening and triage centers at health facilities, transit hubs, hospitals, or at entry points of refugee and IDP camps, will help with screening and isolation of individuals with at-risk symptoms.
+When the situation demands, International Medical Corps directly supports the implementation of IPC measures in at-risk health facilities and refugee camps throughout the 30 countries where we work.
+Building on the screening and referral unit (SRU) model developed in the 2014-2015 Ebola outbreak—a model called “near perfect” by the CDC—International Medical Corps’ Emergency Response Team deploys Coronavirus Advanced Medical Posts (CAMPs).
+These screening and triage centers at health facilities, transit hubs, hospitals or at entry points of refugee and IDP camps help with screening and isolation of individuals with at-risk symptoms.
 Key features of International Medical Corps’ screening and triage centers include:

 - Health Post: for consultation and stabilization of severe cases